itushnk/telegram-post-bot/README.md

-# Telegram Post Bot
+# Telegram Bot for Product Posting

-בוט פשוט לשליחת פוסטים בטלגרם באמצעות Telebot.
+This bot reads from `products.csv` and posts product info to your Telegram channel every 20 minutes.